RedisLabs/redislabs-docs/content/rc/cloud-integrations/gcp-marketplace/_index.md

     {{<image filename="images/rc/gcp-marketplace-manage-on-provider.png" alt="The Manage on Provider button" >}}{{< /image >}}

-At this point, you can create a new [Fixed]({{<relref "/rc/subscriptions/create-fixed-subscription">}}) or [Flexible]({{<relref "/rc/subscriptions/create-flexible-subscription">}}) subscription using the standard workflow, with one important change.
+At this point, you can create a new database using the standard workflow, with one important change.
 You don't need to enter a payment method, as it automatically uses your Google Cloud Marketplace account.

 To confirm this, review the payment method associated with your subscription.